NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 ----------------------

-In this section we will talk about the second largest source of inaccuracies in Digital Globe images, after CCD artifacts, namely jitter, and how to correct it.
+In this section we will talk about the second largest source of inaccuracies in DigitalGlobe/Maxar images, after CCD artifacts, namely jitter, and how to correct it.

 It is important to note that jitter correction is highly experimental,